namitaML/QUBIC2try/README.md

 ## Example dataset

 This tutorial run on several real/simulated dataset to illustrate the results obtained at each step.
-You will find them under the qubic2-master/data folder.
+You will find them under the **qubic2-master/data folder**.
 In the following, we will mainly use the  "example" file(microarry data from E. coli, with 100 genes and 100 samples) and  "RPKM_testing_1" file (simulated RNA-seq data, with 10 genes and 1000 conditions).

 ## Discretization